Birth control patch

 Details

-There are positive and negative things to say about each and every method.
-And everyone's different—so what you experience may not be the same as what your friend experiences.
+There are positives and negatives about each and every method of birth control.
+And everyone’s different—so what you experience may not be the same as what your friend experiences.